SEND Policy 2024.docx

 Depending on appropriateness, SEND students will also be encouraged to participate in the decision-making processes affecting them.

-At Roselyn House School and The RHISE Service, we involve students in all aspects of decision making about their education and future options, especially Post 16.
+At Roselyn House School, we involve students in all aspects of decision making about their education and future options, especially Post 16.
 We encourage students to become more independent at Key Stage 4 and 5 with the introduction of Personal, Learning and Thinking Skills, Independence, Life Skills and Pathway to Adulthood.
 We encourage students who may have communication difficulties to use a variety of ways of expressing themselves or utilising an interpreter/facilitator.
 Students are involved in target setting for their future.
 They complete learning goals Termly to set out what they want to do.

 ‘All students aged 16-19 (and students up to the age of 25 where they have an EHC plan) should follow a coherent study programme which provides stretch and progression and enables them to achieve the best possible outcomes in adult life.’
 (CoP 7.6)